william_rosa_praed_morres_lizzie_jardine_hervey_redmond_weeta_hugh_lodge_matilda_egerton_m-p

 Matilda and TLM-P's children

 Matilda and TLM-P had 12 children.
 Four (William, Weeta, Lodge and Matilda) died when babies.
 Of the 6 sons who survived, only the eldest (Thomas) led a relatively untroubled life.
-Hervey and Hugh died in their 30s; Morres died lonely and depressed when he was 44.
+Hervey and Hugh were probably both alcoholics and died in their 30s; Morres died lonely and depressed when he was 44.
 Redmond and Egerton also struggled.
-As suggested below, their schooling might provide an explanation, but so too was their aspiration to make a living from rural pursuits without the backing of substantial capital.1) Of the two surviving daughters, Rosa became a hugely successful novelist with female misery a major theme and she later found refuge in spiritualism; Lizzie married for love, but no-one could be too surprised when the property her husband bought with her father was a financial failure.
+As suggested below, their schooling might provide an explanation, but so too was their aspiration to make a living on isolated rural properties.1) Of the two surviving daughters, Rosa became a hugely successful novelist with female misery a major theme and she later found refuge in spiritualism; Lizzie married for love, but no-one could be too surprised when the property her husband bought with her father was a financial failure.
 It was a failure which adversely affected many in the family, especially her step-siblings.
-The list of cheques for 1866-68 indicate the expense of Morres education and Rosa's music.
-It also indicates that they were not too rigid Protestants as TLM-P spent £1 on a ticket for the Sisters of Mercy bazaar in June 1867.2)

 The below photos, unless otherwise stated, are from Nora C. M-P's photo album.
-Other photos and some duplicates are, when stated, from TLM-P's album.3)
+Other photos and some duplicates are, when stated, from TLM-P's album.2)

-3. Rosa Caroline (27 March 18518)- 2 April 1935).
-She was born at Bromelton station and, like her elder brother, baptised by the Rev. Benjamin Glennie.9) Her family called her 'Rosie'.
+3. Rosa Caroline (27 March 18517)- 2 April 1935).
+She was born at Bromelton station and, like her elder brother, baptised by the Rev. Benjamin Glennie.8) Her family called her 'Rosie'.
 Like her sister Lizzie, she had a deeply loving relationship with her ailing mother.
 While the boys went to school, the girls were educated at home.
-When she was 12 years old, Rosie wrote to her grandmother mentioning a governess, Miss Medley, who came to them on a daily basis.10)
+When she was 12 years old, Rosie wrote to her grandmother mentioning a governess, Miss Medley, who came to them on a daily basis.9) An account book giving a list of cheques for 1866-68 indicate the expense Rosa's music education.10)

 Rosa Praed Campbell Praed c.
 1867, photo at State Library of Queensland: